-The traffic commissioner for the West Midlands and Wales has announced he plans to do more about drivers and mobile phones, by issuing a code of conduct to cover their use in trucks and buses.
+The traffic commissioner for the West Midlands and Wales has announced he plans to do more about drivers and mobile phone use, by issuing a code of conduct to cover their use in trucks and buses.

 Traffic Commissioner Nick Jones told the Freight Transport Association’s Transport Manager’s conference of his plans following the reveal of new penalty rules for the offence of using a handheld phone whilst driving.
 Offending car drivers will receive six points on their licences and will face a fine of £200, with newly qualified drivers forced to retake their tests following their first offence.